ieee-ceda-datc/Robust-Design-Flow/README.md

 DATC Robust Design Flow
 ===
+The [Design Automation Technical Committee (DATC)](https://ieee-ceda.org/activities/technical-committees/datc),  is a technical member committee of IEEE [Council on Electronic Design Automation (CEDA)](https://ieee-ceda.org/).
+The mission of DATC is to serve as a central organization and platform that addresses key challenges in design automation, facilitates collaboration on public design flows and testcases, and organizes relevant workshops, meetings, and publications.
+In recent years, DATC efforts have focused on building public design flows, defining key metrics, and enabling ML EDA.
+The overarching goal is to ensure continuous progress in EDA research by maintaining baseline calibrations, tracking metrics, and integrating point CAD tools into a cohesive flow to promote cross-stage research and innovation.

-IEEE DATC Robust Design Flow (DATC RDF) is intended (i) to preserve and integrate leading research codes, including those from past academic contests, and (ii) to provide a foundation and backplane for academic research in the RTL-to-GDS IC implementation arena.
+A critical part of DATC activities every year includes maintaining and enhancing a public flow available in this repository called the Robust Design Flow (RDF).
+IEEE DATC RDF is intended (i) to preserve and integrate leading research codes, including those from past academic contests, and (ii) to provide a foundation and backplane for academic research in the RTL-to-GDS IC implementation arena.
+Unlike other open-source design flows RDF creates a framework to mix and match point tools at different stages of the flow.

 ## DATC RDF: Getting Started